HawkinDynamics/hawkinPy/docs/Functions/AuthManager.md

 ### Parameters
 __`region`__: (_str_) The region that designates the url prefix.
 Defaults to "Americas".
 Other options include "Americas", "Europe", and "Asia/Pacific".

-__`authMethod`__: (_str_) Determine method of storing authenitcation variables, including refresh token.
+__`authMethod`__: (_str_) Determine method of storing authentication variables, including refresh token.
 One of 'env', 'file', 'manual'.
 To store variables in your local system environment, use "env".
-To store vaiables in a .env file, use "file".
-To authenticate without storing your refresh token and region, use "maual".
+To store variables in a .env file, use "file".
+To authenticate without storing your refresh token and region, use "manual".

 __`refreshToken_name`__: (_str_) Name of refresh token variable saved in system environment or .env file.
 Template .env file shows this as "HD_REFRESH_TOKEN".